josephseverino/Kaggle_Zillow_estimate_error/README.md

 ## Interesting Feature EDA

-* Both plots show a relationship of as X-Values increases, Y-Values begin to lose variance.
+* Both plots show a negative relationship between increasing X-values and variance of Target variable.
 * Smaller values of X-axis show less predictability of our target value (High variance)
 * Elevation has to two levels of high to low variance
 * X values with lower variance tend to be of the lowest error
-* Low variance is also has a relationship with supply of given X-axis ranges
+* Low variance also has a relationship with supply of given X-axis ranges
 * For future research I would consider binning these features for better accuracy

 <p align="center">